Robert J. Conrad: U.S. attorney

+Federal judicial service

-Conrad was nominated by President George W. Bush to the United States District Court for the Western District of North Carolina on February 14, 2005, to a new seat authorized by 116 Stat.
+On February 14, 2005, President George W. Bush nominated Conrad to serve as a United States district judge of the United States District Court for the Western District of North Carolina, to a new seat authorized by 116 Stat.
 1758.
-He was confirmed on April 28, 2005.
-He received his judicial commission on June 2, 2005.
-He became Chief Judge of the district in 2006 and served in that capacity until 2013.
+He was confirmed on April 28, 2005, and received his judicial commission on June 2, 2005.
+He became chief judge of the district in 2006 and served in that capacity until 2013.
+He assumed senior status on May 17, 2023.
+He retired from active service on February 28, 2025.

-Conrad was elected by his peers and appointed by Chief Justice Roberts to a position on the Judicial Conference of the United States.
+Conrad was appointed by Chief Justice Roberts to a position on the Judicial Conference of the United States.
 He chaired the District Court Representatives group of that Judicial Conference in 2020.
-From 2016 to 2020, he served on the Executive Committee of the Judicial Conference.
+From 2016 to 2020, he served on the executive committee of the Judicial Conference.
 He also chaired the COVID-19 Task Force on Reconstituting the Jury Trial.
-Conrad currently serves on the Judicial Conference Advisory Committee on Criminal Rules, where he is a liaison to the Evidence Rules Advisory Committee.

-While a judge on the bench of the Western District of North Carolina, Conrad was involved in the local and state bar serving as Vice-President of the N.C.
+While a judge on the bench of the Western District of North Carolina, Conrad was involved in the local and state bar serving as vice-president of the N.C.
 Bar Association (2011–12), member and Chair of the Memorials Committee of the Mecklenburg County Bar (2015–2021), and member of the Ayscue Professionalism Committee of that bar association (2019–2021).

-Noteworthy Judicial Cases
+On January 23, 2024, Chief Justice John Roberts named Conrad as the next director of the Administrative Office of the United States Courts, succeeding Judge Roslynn R. Mauskopf, effective March 1, 2024.